Travel like a local.

 Getting around Tulum

 The local airport is Cancun International Airport (CUN), which is about an hour and a half drive to Tulum.
 If you want to avoid renting a car or paying for a taxi (~$100), take the ADO Bus from Cancun Airport.
 The bus ride takes approximately 2 hours and is less than $15 a person at the airport or $17.50 + tax online.
+Use our Expedia tool below to find flight, hotel, and rental car options.

 Luke says that there’s no need to rent a car in Tulum.
 For the best offers, visit Avis, Budget, or Hertz.